Robust Measurement of Stellar Streams Around the Milky Way: Correcting Spatially Variable Observational Selection Effects in Optical Imaging Surveys: Methods

 Spatial variations in survey properties lead to correlated variations in the stellar selection function in two ways: (i) variations in the \emph{correct classification} rate of detected objects and (ii) variations in the \emph{object detection} rate.
 The notation used in this work is summarized in Table \ref{tab:notation}.
 In particular, $T_S$ is the true number of stars, detected and undetected, in any area of the sky. $O_S$ is the number of these true stars which are detected, and $C_S$ is the number of objects that are classified as stars (this includes misclassified galaxies).

 Our algorithm uses SSI objects and survey property maps to derive a relation between the survey properties and the likelihood that a given object will be detected and classified correctly.
 This will allow us to take catalog level data ($C_S$ and $C_G$) and correct it based on the survey properties at a given on-sky location.
+Our correction will be based on the assumption that the synthetic objects will respond in the same way to survey property variations as real data.
+For \texttt{Balrog} objects, this assumption is appropriate based on Figure 11 of \citet{Balrog_Y3}.
+Since we know whether \texttt{Balrog} objects are truly stars or galaxies, we can use them to measure the rates at which objects are classified correctly.
+This measurement is critical for getting high accuracy counts of stars at faint magnitudes since misclassified galaxies are the dominant contributor to uncorrected faint star counts.

-To get this correction, we first use SSI objects to obtain the probability that a detected SSI star/galaxy will be classified correctly ($P\left( IC_S|IO_S\right)$ and $P\left( IC_G|IO_G\right)$).
+To start our correction, we therefore first use SSI objects to obtain the probability that a detected SSI star/galaxy will be classified correctly ($P\left( IC_S|IO_S\right)$ and $P\left( IC_G|IO_G\right)$).
 We assume that the probability that a detected star (galaxy) will be classified correctly is the same as that probability for an SSI star (galaxy):

 These probabilities allow us to estimate the number of true stars (galaxies) that were detected $RO_S$ ($RO_G$) at each position.
 After obtaining $RO_S$ and $RO_G$, we use the synthetic sources to estimate \emph{relative} detection rates (for correctly classified stars $D_R\left( C_S, O_S\right)$ is the rate at which true stars $T_S$ enter the stellar sample $C_S$ relative to the average rate across the footprint).
 We find that correctly classified stars are subject to \emph{distinct} variations in the relative detection rate compared to misclassified galaxies (see Appendix \ref{app:rdrc}), which necessitates the calculation of both for a full correction.
 Therefore, we calculate four relative detection rates: $D_R\left( IC_S,IO_S\right)$, $D_R\left( IC_G,IO_S\right)$, $D_R\left( IC_S,IO_G\right)$, $D_R\left( IC_G,IO_G\right)$.
 As in Eq.\ (\ref{eq:prob_match}), we assume the relative detection rates for real objects in these groups are the same as for SSI objects.